Bryan De La Cruz Preview, Player Props: Marlins vs. Mets

-On Thursday, Bryan De La Cruz (.333 slugging percentage in past 10 games, with no homers) and the Miami Marlins play the New York Mets, whose starting pitcher will be David Peterson.
-First pitch is at 7:10 PM ET.
+Bryan De La Cruz -- with a slugging percentage of .286 in his past 10 games (including no homers) -- will be in action for the Miami Marlins against the New York Mets, with David Peterson on the hill, on October 2 at 1:10 PM ET.

-In his previous game, he went 1-for-5 with an RBI against the Mets.
+In his previous game he had a hitless performance (0-for-4) against the Pirates.

 Sportsbook Promo Codes